ssurr/chef-netuitive/README.md

 We will officially support debian 8, ubuntu 14.04 LTS, centos 6.5, and centos7 and will do automated testing to ensure that we have coverage on these.

 ### Not officially Supported
 We will attempt to support as many linux distributions as possible and are hoping to expand the above list over time.
-Any EPEL based system that still supports yum will likely work and are open to PRs to exapnds functionality.
+Any EPEL based system that still supports yum will likely work and we are open to PRs to expands functionality.

 ## Attributes